 Number of tags

 It's tempting to add a lot of tags to make sure the icons are showing up on many different search terms.
 However, to avoid spamming, we give icons with too many tags a penalty.
 You should try to keep the number of tags between 4 to 7.
 Keep in mind that if you add more than 7 tags the icon will get a lower rank.
 Read more about the Optimal number of tags per icon.

 Filenames will be used for suggested tags and will be divided by space “ “, hyphen “-” and underscore “_”.
 All generic tags such as numbers, icon, vector etc. will be marked with orange and users might have to remove them.
 The filenames can thus be used for auto-tagging icons.
 Read more about Tricks for auto-tagging.

 The bad tags

 When tagging icons, you should avoid what we call non-descriptive tags.
 All non-descriptive tags will be flagged and coloured orange.
 These are tags that do not directly describe the motif of the icons.
-In other words, do not use tags that does not describe what the icon represents.
+In other words, do not use tags that do not describe what the icon represents.